St Margaret's Church, Carsington

-St Margaret's Church, Carsington, is a Grade II* listed parish church in the Church of England in Carsington, Derbyshire.
+St Margaret's Church, Carsington, is a Grade II* listed Anglican parish church in the Church of England in Carsington, Derbyshire.

 History

-The church may date from the 13th century.
+Evidence shows that a church existed as far back as the 12th century, with the present configuration dating from around 1320.

 A sundial set into the east wall is inscribed Re-edified 1648.
 The west end gallery has an inscription This loft was erected at the onely charge of Sir Philp Gell, Baronett.
 Anno Domini 1704 by consent of the parish at a meeting in Carsington: for the use of his tenants in Hopton.

+In 1971, a gravedigger dug up the skeletons of a man, woman and child, probably of Anglo-Saxon origin.
+This discovery led to further speculation about the date of the first church.